-Investments in debt securities classified as held-to-maturity as of April 1, 2012 and January 1, 2012, consist of Philippine government bonds purchased in the third quarter of fiscal 2011 which are maintained as collateral for present and future business transactions within the country.
-These bonds have maturity dates of up to 5 years with a carrying value of \$9.1 million as of both April 1, 2012 and January 1, 2012, which are classified as "Restricted long-term marketable securities" on the Company's Condensed Consolidated Balance Sheets.
+Investments in debt securities classified as held-to-maturity as of July 1, 2012 and January 1, 2012, consist of Philippine government bonds purchased in the third quarter of fiscal 2011 which are maintained as collateral for present and future business transactions within the country.
+These bonds have maturity dates of up to 5 years with a carrying value of \$9.4 million as of July 1, 2012 and \$9.1 million as of January 1, 2012, which are classified as "Restricted long-term marketable securities" on the Company's Condensed Consolidated Balance Sheets.
 The Company records such held-to-maturity investments at amortized cost based on its ability and intent to hold the securities until maturity.
 The Company monitors for changes in circumstances and events which would impact its ability and intent to hold such securities until the recorded amortized cost is recovered.
-The Company incurred no other-than-temporary impairment loss in the three months ended April 1, 2012.
+The Company incurred no other-thantemporary impairment loss in the three and six months ended July 1, 2012.